Which of the following is an example of a perpetual inventory sys... | Study Prep in Pearson+

 Understand the concept of a perpetual inventory system: A perpetual inventory system continuously updates inventory records in real-time as transactions occur, including purchases and sales.

-Analyze the first option: 'Recording each purchase of inventory directly in the inventory account as it occurs.'
-This aligns with the perpetual inventory system because it involves real-time updates to the inventory account.
+Compare the options provided in the problem to the definition of a perpetual inventory system.

-Evaluate the second option: 'Counting inventory only at the end of the year to determine cost of goods sold.'
-This describes a periodic inventory system, not a perpetual one, as updates are made only at specific intervals.
+Option 1: 'Inventory purchases are recorded only when payment is made to suppliers' - This does not align with the perpetual inventory system, as it focuses on payment rather than real-time updates.

-Assess the third option: 'Estimating inventory levels based on sales forecasts.'
-This is not a perpetual inventory system because it relies on estimates rather than actual transaction data.
+Option 3: 'Inventory is counted only at the end of the accounting period' - This describes a periodic inventory system, not a perpetual one.

-Review the fourth option: 'Recording purchases in a Purchases account and updating inventory only at period end.'
-This also describes a periodic inventory system, where inventory updates occur at the end of the accounting period rather than in real-time.
+Option 4: 'Inventory is adjusted only when a physical count reveals discrepancies' - This is also characteristic of a periodic inventory system.
+The correct answer is Option 2: 'Inventory records are updated continuously with each purchase and sale,' which matches the definition of a perpetual inventory system.

 Watch next